braydio/RSAssistant/README.md

-# OrderFlowbot
+# RSAssistant / OrderFlowbot

 -- todo
   - print headers to orders_log.csv / holdings_log.csv
-  - finish Schwab, Chase parsing order confirms

 ## Overview

-OrderFlowbot is a tracking system designed to run in the same discord channel as [auto-rsa by Nelson Dane](main/program_function_flow.md) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
-The bot provides account summaries, tracks stocks within your different brokerage accounts, and makes monitoring way the heck easier.
+RSAssistant / OrderFlowbot is a tracking system designed to run in a discord channel alongside as [auto-rsa by Nelson Dane](https://github.com/NelsonDane/auto-rsa) to help manage and monitor the progress of reverse-split share roundups across multiple broker accounts.
+The bot provides account summaries, tracks stocks your different brokerage accounts, and hopefully makes monitoring way the heck easier.

 ## Setup